Do I need to hire a real estate agent to sell my house?

-Furthermore, if an agent is telling you the fall and winter months are a bad time of the year to sell, you would do best to walk away.
-That would not be the agent you want marketing your home.
+Furthermore, if an agent is telling you the colder months are a bad time to sell, you would do best to walk away.
 Successful real estate agents sell regardless of the time of year or the market conditions.
 They adapt and adjust; they are up for the challenge!

 What costs would I, the seller, be responsible for when selling my home?

-Some homeowners don’t realize there are costs associated with selling a home.
-Some of the most common costs associated with selling a home are: Real estate commission, transfer tax, deed preparation and costs of repairs associated with inspections or appraisals.
-Seller concessions, home warranty, survey, capital gains and home equity loans may also come into play for select sellers.
+Some homeowners don’t realize the costs associated with selling a home.
+Some of the most common costs are: Real estate commission, transfer tax, deed preparation and repairs associated with inspections or appraisals.
+Seller concessions, home warranty, survey, capital gains and home equity loans may come into play for select sellers.

 What should I include or avoid when selling my home?

-As a general rule of thumb, you want prospective buyers to visualize themselves in your home.
+You want prospective buyers to visualize themselves in your home.
 Therefore, depersonalizing is usually a wise choice.
-There are certain things you might want to avoid conveying to homebuyers.
-Your real estate agent will be able to provide perspective on this too.
+There are certain things you’ll want to refrain from communicating to homebuyers.
+Your real estate agent will be able to provide perspective on this as well.

-Other things you should avoid as a homeowner include selecting the wrong REALTOR®, not accommodating showings, overpricing your home and being unrealistic when the time comes to negotiate a sale.
+As a homeowner, you should also seek to avoid selecting the wrong REALTOR®, overpricing your home, not accommodating showings and being unrealistic when the time comes to negotiate a sale.

-As a homeowner, you’ll want to include those fixtures which are attached to the property, built-ins, window blinds, appliances which are firmly fixed, etc. If you don’t want something included, you can specify any exclusions in the listing contract or remove the items before the showing period begins.
+You’ll want to include those fixtures, which are attached to the property: built-ins, window blinds, various appliances, etc. If you don’t want something included, you can specify those exclusions in the listing contract or remove the items before the showing period begins.
 These excluded items can and should appear on the agreement of sale when the time comes.